Detection of the genuine non-locality of any three-qubit state: Recapitulation

 Therefore, the strength of the nonlocality $S_{NL}^{(ij)}(\rho_{AB})$ may be re-defined in terms of witness operator $W_{CHSH}^{(ij)}$ as

-We should note here few important facts regarding the strength of the non-locality of $\rho_{AB}$, which is given below:\\ (F1) If $P^{max}>\frac{3}{4}$ then $S_{NL}(\rho_{AB})\neq 0$.\\ (F2) If the players are playing the game with a separable state $\rho_{AB}^{(sep)}$ then $P^{max}\in [0,\frac{3}{4}]$ and thus $S_{NL}(\rho_{AB})=0$.\\ (F3) It is known that there exist two-qubit entangled state $\rho_{AB}^{(ent)}$ which does not violate the CHSH inequality and thus from (\ref{maxprob}), we have $P^{max}\leq\frac{3}{4}$.
-Therefore, $\rho_{AB}^{(ent)}$ does not detected by the CHSH witness operator $W_{CHSH}$ and hence $Tr[W_{CHSH}\rho_{AB}^{(ent)}]\geq 0$.
+We should note here a few important facts regarding the strength of the non-locality of $\rho_{AB}$, which is given below:\\ (F1) If $P^{max}>\frac{3}{4}$ then $S_{NL}(\rho_{AB})\neq 0$.\\ (F2) If the players are playing the game with a separable state $\rho_{AB}^{(sep)}$ then $P^{max}\in [0,\frac{3}{4}]$ and thus $S_{NL}(\rho_{AB})=0$.\\ (F3) It is known that there exists two-qubit entangled states $\rho_{AB}^{(ent)}$ which does not violate the CHSH inequality and thus from (\ref{maxprob}), we have $P^{max}\leq\frac{3}{4}$.
+Therefore, $\rho_{AB}^{(ent)}$ is not detected by the CHSH witness operator $W_{CHSH}$ and hence $Tr[W_{CHSH}\rho_{AB}^{(ent)}]\geq 0$.
 We may now conclude from the definition (\ref{snl1}) of the strength of the non-locality that $S_{NL}(\rho_{AB}^{ent})=0$.
 By going through the above facts, it may be easily seen that the conclusion made in (F3) is not correct since the state under consideration in (F3) is an entangled state.
-Therfore, we may infer that the definition of strength of the non-locality given in (\ref{snl1}) does not hold good when CHSH witness operator $W_{CHSH}$ does not detect the entangled state $\rho_{AB}^{(ent)}$.
+Therefore, we may infer that the definition of the strength of the non-locality given in (\ref{snl1}) does not hold good when CHSH witness operator $W_{CHSH}$ does not detect the entangled state $\rho_{AB}^{(ent)}$.
 Thus, to resolve this problem, we consider an entangled state $\rho_{AB}^{ent}$, which is not detected by $W_{CHSH}$ and re-define the strength of its nonlocality as

 where $ 0\leq r<1$ and $K=\frac{Tr[W_{CHSH}\rho_{AB}(\rho_{AB})^{T_{B}}]}{4N(\rho_{AB})}$.\\ The parameter $r$ is chosen in such a way that $S^{New}_{NL}(\rho_{AB}^{ent})>0$.
 The upper bound of $r$ can be obtained by imposing the restriction $S^{New}_{NL}(\rho_{AB})>0$ and it is given by